trz42/eessi-bot-software-layer/README.md

 - GitHub account(s) (two needed for a development scenario), referring to them as `YOU_1` and `YOU_2` below
 - A fork, say `YOU_1/software-layer`, of [EESSI/software-layer](https://github.com/EESSI/software-layer) and a fork, say `YOU_2/software-layer` of your first fork if you want to emulate the bot's behaviour but not change EESSI's repository.
 The EESSI bot will act on events triggered for the first fork (`YOU_1/software-layer`).
 - Access to a frontend/login node/service node of a Slurm cluster where the EESSI bot components shall run.
 For the sake of brevity, we call this node simply `bot machine`.
+- `singularity` with version 3.6 or newer on the compute nodes of the Slurm cluster.
 - The EESSI bot components and the (build) jobs will frequently access the Internet.
 Hence, worker nodes and `bot machine` of the Slurm cluster need access to the Internet.

 ## <a name="step1"></a>Step 1: Smee.io channel and smee client